How well do you know your guitars?

 Jackson guitars seem more suited to a ‘heavy rock’ environment.
 It became a metal icon mainly because of Ozzy Ozbourne’s wonder-shredder Randy Rhoads (1956-82).

-(Incidentally, Randy Rhoads was actually the first Jackson guitar owner.)
+(Incidentally, Randy Rhoads was actually the FIRST EVER Jackson guitar owner.)

 Six-string luthier Grover Jackson started his company as a small Southern California guitar repairshop in the late 1970s.